Koukyosyumei/TenToHako/README.md

 The server sends the state to the clients in JSON format, and the JSON includes the following data.

-    {"board_matrix": the current status of the board in nestted-list representation, "ncol": number of columns of the board (int), "nrow": number of rows of the board (int), "done": indicates the game-over (bool),
+    {"board_matrix": the current status of the board in nested-list representation, "ncol": number of columns of the board (int), "nrow": number of rows of the board (int), "done": indicates the game-over (bool),